exotica-jewelry/multietch-dev/archetypes/blog/index.md

   Description

 draft: true # Change to 'false' to publish this post.
-sitemap_exclude: true # Change to 'true' to exclude from sitemaps submitted to search engines.
+sitemap_exclude: false # Change to 'true' to exclude from sitemaps submitted to search engines.
 feed_exclude: false # Change to 'true' to exclude from RSS etc.

 # Archive taxonomy terms (auto-generated)